Breastfeeding helps give your baby its best start in life:

 Lactation consultants are professional breastfeeding specialists trained to teach mothers how to feed their baby.
 They help women experiencing breastfeeding problems, such as latching difficulties, painful nursing, and low milk production.
 Click on the image to find one near you!

 When it comes to a baby’s health, parents need fast answers they can trust.
-A Pacify membership provides on-demand access to a nationwide network of Pediatric Nurses, Registered Dietitians, and Lactation Consultants, available for virtual consultation in English and Spanish 24/7.
+A Pacify membership provides on-demand access to a nationwide network of Lactation Consultants and nurses, available for virtual consultation in English and Spanish 24/7.

 Breastfeeding is natural, but it does not always come naturally.